What is a febrile seizure?

 - a neurological condition;

-- a febrile seizure lasting more than 1 hour; or
+- a febrile seizure lasting 30 minutes or more; or

 - a second seizure within 24 hours of the first.